Practice

 - Re A Guernsey Trustee – instructed by a trustee located in Guernsey in respect of the administration of two foreign trusts.

-- Al-Saleh v Sargeant Marine Limited – instructed on behalf of the plaintiff to settle pleadings for the recognition of the judgment obtained in the 15th Judicial Circuit for Palm Beach County, Florida in The Bahamas.
+- Al-Saleh v Sargeant Marine Limited – instructed on behalf of the plaintiff to settle pleadings for the recognition of the judgment obtained in the 15 Judicial Circuit for Palm Beach County, Florida in The Bahamas.

-- Re Two Bahamian Trusts – instructed (with John Brisby, Q.C.) to advise a trustee of two Bahamian trusts settled by a prominent American family.
+- Re Two Bahamian Trusts – instructed (with John Brisby, Q.C.) to advise a trustee of two Bahamian trusts settled by a prominent American family

 - Re Viking River Cruises Limited – instructed to advise own his own in respect of claims under §103 and a potential oppression petition under §111 of the Bermudian Companies Act 1981 and breach of share option agreements; and thereafter acted (with John Brisby, Q.C.) in the settling of pleadings and litigation of those claims in Bermuda in what was among the largest minority shareholder disputes ever litigated in Bermuda.